arthurginoma/Google-Apis-and-accessibility-for-wheelchair-users/README.md

 ## Project Description

-Importante facts
+Importante facts about accessibility and public places

 ```

 ▫️ In Brazil, it is mandatory that all public and semi-public spaces offer accessibility for people with reduced accessibility.

-▫️ The law requires universal accessibility, therefore it is demanding that all spaces in the building be accessible.
+▫️ The law requires universal accessibility, therefore it is demanding that all spaces in the building be accessible, not only a part of it.

+▫️ This project had as its premise the understanding of accessibility rules provided by the Brazilian standard NBR9050

-▫️ This project had as its premise the understanding of accessibility rules provided for in the Brazilian standard NBR9050
+▫️ This project had as its premise the understanding of accessibility rules provided by the Brazilian standard NBR9050

 ```